 Immediate Implant Breast Reconstruction

-For patients with smaller breasts and an uncomplicated cancer treatment plan, James Shaw, MD can place a breast implant immediately following the mastectomy.
+For patients with smaller breasts and an uncomplicated cancer treatment plan, Dr. Shaw can place a breast implant immediately following the mastectomy.
 The breast implant is placed under the pectoral muscle and typically a material such as Siri or AlloDerm is used internally to help cover the implant and protect the skin.

 Breast Reconstruction Using A Tissue Expander